lucideus-repo/cybergym/web/Fix It/Readme.md

 # Fix It

-**Description:** Challenge is to find the corrupted image ,then fix it and extract the hidden flag from the image.
+**Description:** Challenge is to find the corrupted image , then fix it and extract the hidden flag from the image.

 ### Install instructions